 What they all had in common was their views on the shortcomings of the original pen and paper notes.
 For them, something had changed.
 They realized as they began to supplement their notes with drawings, colors, symbols, connecting lines, and assimilations that their ability to memorize and think creatively was enhanced.
 They were empowered.
 Only a few of us experienced how our brains thrived when we were forced to think strictly chronologically.
 The sheer physical composition of our brain is proof of that.

 You have two brain parts – Use them

 Your brain is made of two parts: the left and the right.
 Two parts, each with their own abilities.
 The left is popularly called “the spin-doctor”.
 The right is called “the artist”.

-The spin-doctor likes to tell you how to make sense and think logical about what is going on.
-A leads to B and then onto C. Not A, B and C simultaneously.
+The spin-doctor likes to tell you how to make sense and think logically about what is going on.
+A leads to B and then onto C. Not A, B, and C simultaneously.
 The artist likes to sense feelings, listen to music, and look at the bigger pictures while not being judgmental about what is going on.